-3.1.5 Long Term Energy Forecast
+3.1.5 Gross Long Term Energy Forecast

-Exhibit 3-8 shows Siemens forecasted gross energy sales by customer class.
-The forecast does not include any future energy efficiency and/or demand response programs and distributed generation (DG) in addition to current programs in place.
-The impact of those programs is addressed and modeled separately as discussed in later sections of this document.
-The forecast includes the impact of naturally occurring energy efficiency savings, such as more efficient household appliances, in as much these efficiency savings are embedded in the historical energy consumption data used to create the forecast.
+Exhibit 3-10 shows Siemens forecasted gross energy sales by customer class.
+The forecast does not include any future energy efficiency (EE) and/or demand response programs and distributed generation (DG).
+The impact of those programs is addressed in the sections below.
+The forecast does include the impact of naturally occurring energy efficiency savings, such as more efficient household appliances, in as much these efficiency savings are embedded in the historical energy consumption data used to create the forecast.
+It also includes the existing levels of Distributed Generation, which was later extracted to create the inputs to the Aurora Model that has the distributed generation modeled as a resource.